SonarSource/gh-action_slack-notify/README.md

           startsWith(github.base_ref, 'dogfood-')
         env:
           GITHUB_TOKEN: ${{ github.token }}
-        uses: SonarSource/gh-action_slack-notify@master
+        uses: SonarSource/gh-action_slack-notify@1.0.0
         with:
-          slackChannel: #channel_name
+          slackChannel: channel_name
 ```

 ## Releases

-To create a new release,
+To create a new release:

-1. Draft a new release from Github releases page with the next semantic version.
+1. Draft a new release from GitHub releases page with the next semantic version.